uppsala-makerspace/laser_cutter_guide/docs/lessons/2_be_a_good_controller.md

 Both roles are needed to work with a laser safely.

-In this lesson, we practive being a good controller.
+In this lesson, we practice being a good controller.

 - Find an operator to use the laser
 - Read the procedure for the operator